Loan Product Advisor FAQ

 Yes.
 For a loan to be eligible for ACE, it must be submitted to Loan Product Advisor and receive a risk class of “Accept”.
 You must be using Loan Product Advisor 4.3 or higher.

-When delivering the loan to the Selling System, you must use the following data points in order for us to identify that you accepted the ACE offer:
+When delivering the loan to Loan Selling Advisor, you must use the following data points for us to identify that you accepted the ACE offer:

 - Sort ID 89 (Property Valuation Method Type): “None”

 - Sort ID 367 (Investor Collateral Program Identifier): “Property Inspection Alternative”

 Yes.
 If the offer is accepted (i.e. delivered per Loan Selling Advisor instructions), the loan will receive collateral rep and warranty relief with respect to value, condition and marketability.